 The Drug Tracking System is a unique system based on a data matrix, which enables the Ministry of Health to follow any box of medicine at any pharmacy in the country.
-According to the Regulation Regarding the Packaging and Labelling of Medicinal Products for Human Use (Official Gazette of 12 August 2005, No. 25904), all the responsible parties with a role in the production and the distribution of pharmaceutical products, namely licence and permit holders, warehouses and pharmacies, should adopt certain distribution practices.
+According to the Regulation Regarding the Packaging and Labelling of Medicinal Products for Human Use (Official Gazette of 25 April 2017, No. 30048), all the responsible parties with a role in the production and the distribution level of the pharmaceutical products, namely licence and permit holders, warehouses and pharmacies, should adopt certain distribution practices.
 These practices are as follows:

 - licence or permit holders must inform the Drug Tracking System concerning the products' data matrix that they:

 - · produce or store to sell;

-- sell;
+- sell:

 - · accept for return; and

-- · decide to destroy on any grounds;
+- decide to destroy on any grounds;

 - warehouses must inform the Drug Tracking System concerning the products that they:

-- · buy from suppliers;
+- buy from the suppliers;

-- trade with other warehouses, whether buying or selling;
+- trade with the other warehouses whether buying or selling;

-- accept for return and decide to destroy on any grounds;
+- accept for return and decide to destruct on any grounds;

-- lose in the transportation process; and
+- · lose in the transportation process; and

-- · sell to pharmacies; and
+- sell to pharmacies; and

 - pharmacies must inform the Drug Tracking System concerning the products that they:

 - buy;

-- return to the seller;
+- · return to the seller;

 - decide to destroy;

-- trade; and
+- · trade; and

 - sell on any grounds.